Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Introduction

 \subsection{Some hyperbolic type cases and their relatives}

 Recall that a Dynkin diagram is \emph{Lann\'er} if the associated Coxeter group is a geometric reflection group generated by reflections across the codimension 1 faces of a compact $n$-simplex in either $\mathbb S^n$, $\mathbb E^n$ or $\mathbb H^n$.
 Such diagrams are classified in \cite{lanner1950complexes}.
 A Dynkin diagram is \emph{quasi-Lann\'er} if the associated Coxeter group is generated by reflections across the codimension 1 faces of a non-compact finite volume $n$-simplex in $\mathbb H^n$.
 Such diagrams are classified in \cite{chein1969recherche}.
-As the cases of $\mathbb S^n$ and $\mathbb E^n$ correspond to diagrams in Figure~\ref{fig:sa}, the next natural step is to understand the case of $\mathbb H^n$, where $K(\pi,1)$ conjecture is widely open for $n\ge 3$.
+As the cases of $\mathbb S^n$ and $\mathbb E^n$ correspond to diagrams in Figure~\ref{fig:sa}, the next natural step is to understand the case of $\mathbb H^n$, where $K(\pi,1)$-conjecture is widely open for $n\ge 3$.
 Unlike the spherical or affine case, there are only finitely many hyperbolic Lann\'er or quasi-Lann\'er groups acting on $\mathbb H^n$ for $n\ge 3$.
 However, we are able to treat some of these groups which fit into more general infinite families containing members of arbitrarily high dimension.

-A key geometric feature of quasi-Lann\'er gram, which motivates some of our infinite families, is that $\Lambda$ has a \emph{core} (coresponding to the cusps), which is a affine subdiagram $\Lambda'$, such that for any vertex $s\in \Lambda'$, each component of $\Lambda\setminus\{s\}$ is either spherical or affine.
+A key geometric feature of all quasi-Lann\'er diagrams, which motivates some of our infinite families, is that $\Lambda$ has a \emph{core} (coresponding to the cusps), which is an affine subdiagram $\Lambda'$, such that for any node $s\in \Lambda'$, each component of $\Lambda\setminus\{s\}$ is either spherical or affine.
 Axiomatizing this leads to a much larger class of Artin groups.
-Our methods is based on the type of cores.
+Our method is based on the type of cores.
 In this article we treat the case when the core is a cycle - though we allow a slightly more general situation that the core might not be affine.
-Certain other types of cores will be treated in a separate article.

-\begin{thm} Suppose $\Lambda$ is a Dynkin diagram with an induced cyclic subgraph $C$.
-Suppose each vertex $s\in C$, the component $\Lambda_s$ of $\Lambda\setminus\{s\}$ that contains remaining vertices of $C$ is either spherical or a locally reducible tree.
+\begin{thm} Suppose $\Lambda$ is a connected Dynkin diagram with an induced cyclic subgraph $C$.
+Suppose that for each node $s\in C$, the component $\Lambda_s$ of $\Lambda\setminus\{s\}$ that contains remaining nodes of $C$ is either spherical or a locally reducible tree.
 Then $A_\Lambda$ satisfies the $K(\pi,1)$-conjecture.